-PhD students should complete coursework for a minimum of 30 ECTS points.
+PhD students should complete coursework 12 ECTS points.
 Students should fulfill the core/mandatory requirements and complete elective modules with the most relevance to their research interests.
-(The ratio for core/electives is expected to be 3:2.)
 The program will offer a variety of modules covering theoretical areas in biomedical ethics as well as research methodologies.
 The selection of electives should be approved by the student’s supervisor.

 Additional Mandatory Requirements

 Electives (will appear in Academic Record if offered by UZH)

 Electives are comprised of selected courses and conferences offered by the IBME or by other Institutes, either in Zurich or in other Universities.
 They must be relevant to the PhD students research interests and have to be pre-approved by the PhD supervisor.